ejschmitt/delayed_job_web/README.markdown

 `delayed_job_web` runs as a Sinatra application within the rails application.
 Visit it at `/delayed_job_web`.

+## Serving static assets

+If you mount the app on another route, you may encounter the CSS not working anymore.
+To work around this you can leverage a special HTTP header.
+Install it, activate it and configure it -- see below.

+### Apache

+    XSendFile On
+    XSendFilePath /path/to/shared/bundle

+[`XSendFilePath`](https://tn123.org/mod_xsendfile/) white-lists a directory from which static files are allowed to be served.
+This should be at least the path to where delayed_job_web is installed.

+Using Rails you'll have to set `config.action_dispatch.x_sendfile_header = "X-Sendfile"`.

+### Nginx

+Nginx uses an equivalent that's called `X-Accel-Redirect`, further instructions can be found [in their wiki](http://wiki.nginx.org/XSendfile).

+Rails' will need to be configured to `config.action_dispatch.x_sendfile_header = "X-Accel-Redirect"`.

+### Lighttpd

+Lighty is more `X-Sendfile`, like [outlined](http://redmine.lighttpd.net/projects/1/wiki/X-LIGHTTPD-send-file) in their wiki.

 The Interface - Yea, a ripoff of resque-web
 ------------------------------------